-As I witness the behavior of people in the world today I am reminded of Grandma’s old wise sayings; “You’ll catch more flies with honey than with vinegar” is one that sticks out.
-She was constantly instilling in her grand kids the importance of being kind to other people.
+As I witness the behavior of people in the world today I am reminded of my Grandma’s old wise sayings; “You’ll catch more flies with honey than with vinegar” is one that sticks out.
+She was constantly instilling in her grandkids the importance of being kind to other people.
 She let us know that you get back what you give and to be sweet to others if you want them to be sweet to you.
 Somehow these important words of wisdom that many of us grew up hearing have been forgotten.
-These old fashion saying are in need of a resurrection!
+This old fashion saying need a resurrection!

 As a kid, When I was out of line or was a smarty pants my Grandmother would look me straight in the eyes and say,” pretty is as pretty does.”
 Reflecting back, I now understand exactly what she was saying to me.
 Your pretty on the outside when you are pretty on the inside.
 I have never forgotten her wise words.

 Here’s a great old saying, one for us all to follow: “If you can’t say something nice to another person do not say anything at all.”
 If we all could follow these words of wisdom the world would be a happier place to occupy.

 Just for fun I am going to read a few fabulous old fashion good sayings that have stood the test of time and can use a revival!
 Please feel free to use them often.

 (It’s healthy to get things out in the open)

 “Beggars can’t be choosers”

 “The road to hell is paved with good intentions”

 “Always be true to yourself”

 (be honest with yourself and others about who you are)